Revel In Teen Girlhood In This Exclusive

 "What's your type?"
 Janay (Dede Lovelace) asks Camille.

-The conversation devolves from there.
+The conversation devolves into: what's your sexual preference.
 In the words of Kurt (Nina Moran): They're talking about "sexual" cuisine.
 These are the conversations that make up Moselle's loose, infectious film.

 Advertisement